Pavan0896/Nordstrom-Rack-Clone/README.md

 # Project
 NordstromRack website clone

-# Description
+## Description
-This is a cloned website of Nordstrom Rack.
-It is a project created to understand how an actual e-commerce webpages works, the functionality behind it using only javascript.
+The Nordstrom Rack Clone is a project designed to mimic the functionality and design of the actual Nordstrom Rack e-commerce website.
+This project was undertaken to gain a deeper understanding of how e-commerce websites operate, focusing on client-side functionality using JavaScript and Bootstrap.

-# Techs used
+## Technologies Used

-* javascript.
+- **JavaScript**: The core language used for scripting and implementing interactive features.
-* bootstrap5.
+- **Bootstrap 5**: A responsive and modern CSS framework used for styling and layout.

-# Features
+## Features

-* Easy sign-in from homepage.
+- **User Authentication**: Seamless sign-in experience directly from the homepage.
-* View different products from card-slider.
+- **Product Showcase**: Browse a variety of products displayed through a dynamic card slider.
-* Sort items based on your interest.
+- **Product Sorting**: Sort items by various criteria, allowing users to find products based on their preferences.

 # Inspiration
 This cloned website is inspired from Nordstrom Rack website, an American e-commerce website.